 The skills and strategy of prosecuting criminal cases are not identical to those for defending criminal matters.
 Though certainly prosecution skills can be a great training ground for criminal defense, it’s worth finding out how many years an attorney has defended the accused.

-It can be an abrupt transition for a prosecutor to learn how to defend cases, not have the government pay for necessarily investigations, and learn the specialized techniques criminal defense lawyers use regularly.
+It can be an abrupt transition for a prosecutor to learn how to defend cases, not have the government pay for necessary investigations, and learn the specialized techniques criminal defense lawyers use regularly.

 3. Do they have experience in prosecuting cases?

 The best training ground for criminal defense attorneys is being former prosecutors.
 They learn what techniques prosecutors use, so then it makes it easier to counter those moves.
-In addition, prosecutors are forced to try many cases in a short period of time.
+Also, prosecutors are forced to try many cases in a short period.
 The way to be a better advocate is to get a lot of experience being in front of a judge and jury, and there is no substitute for going through the prosecution experience.